If you’re dealing with a difficult breakup right now, it can be very comforting to know how long it takes to get over your ex.

 5. Disliking your new reality as an independent person

-One of the things I personally would pay most attention to if I was going through a difficult breakup would be putting in efforts onto things that would improve the quality of my life as an independent person.
+One of the things I would pay most attention to if I was going through a difficult breakup would be putting in efforts to things that would improve the quality of my life as an independent person.

 6 ways to speed up your recovery

 After you made sure you don’t engage in any activity that might make your recovery take longer than necessary it’s time to focus on doing the things that will help you to move on faster.

 Actions that will help to get over someone faster

 - Delete/unfollow ex from social media

 - Reflect on why the relationship was bad for you

 - Make a list with negative aspects about your ex